The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 Exploring the Genetic Basis of Alzheimer’s Disease

-Let’s delve into how genetics plays a crucial role in Alzheimer’s disease, shedding light on its and potential treatments.
+Let’s delve into how genetics plays a crucial role in Alzheimer’s disease, shedding light on its causes and potential treatments.

 Genetic biomarkers are essential in understanding this neurodegenerative disease’s complex nature.